laravel-arcanist/laravel-arcanist.com/content/installation.md

 ### Running the migrations

-Arcanist adds a new `wizards` table to keep track of a wizard's state, which is why we need to migrate our database.
+<Arcanist></Arcanist> adds a new `wizards` table to keep track of a wizard's state, which is why we need to migrate our database.

 ```bash
 php artisan migrate